-The park’s scenic hiking trails and calm waters make it perfect for nature lovers and water sportsmen alike.
-Families can enjoy swimming, kayaking, horseback riding, and wildlife viewing among other activities.
-Fishermen will particularly love this spot as Lake Easton and the joining Yakima River provide some of the best fishing in Washington.
+The park’s scenic hiking trails and calm waters make it perfect for nature lovers and water athletes alike.
+Families can enjoy swimming, kayaking, horseback riding, and wildlife viewing, among other activities.
+Fishers will particularly love this spot as Lake Easton and the joining Yakima River provide some of the best fishing in Washington.
 Even people unfamiliar with the great outdoors will appreciate the park’s shady grounds, modern amenities, and fully-equipped RV sites.

 During the winter, visitors can witness the icy majesty of the Cascade Mountains first hand while taking advantage of the off-season solitude.
 The park’s gorgeous hiking trails become great paths for cross country skiing and the surrounding areas also provide opportunities for downhill skiing and snowmobiling.

 A mere 70 miles from Seattle and under 40 miles from Ellensburg, Lake Easton State Park is easy to get to by car or RV.
 Its location less than a mile from Easton, WA, immediately off Interstate 90, which makes getting there a breeze.